 Additionally, the Land Resources & Environmental Sciences department makes financial support of all graduate students in their department a priority via Graduate Assistantships.
 These assistantships may be a combination of scholarships and graduate assistantship funds.
 To be considered for a graduate assistantship for the academic year, all applications must be received by March 1 (for the fall), while Ph.D. applicants must submit applications by November 30 to be considered for fellowships in the fall.

-Montana State’s professional M.S. program in Land Resources & Environmental Sciences is designed to provide outstanding graduate training opportunities across a substantial breadth of disciplinary interests, all while staying – and studying – in your region.
+Montana State’s professional M.S. program in Environmental Sciences is designed to provide outstanding graduate training opportunities across a substantial breadth of disciplinary interests, all while staying – and studying – in your region.

 All graduate courses are offered primarily online and are specifically adapted to each graduate student’s needs and professional interests.
 With coursework that revolves around integrated multi-disciplinary topics and independent study, student projects are directed towards improving and understanding fundamental processes key to their field.

-Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Land Resources & Environmental Sciences program is not different.
-To ensure that you start your application on the right foot, please review the admissions requirements and deadlines for the Land Resources & Environmental Sciences program.
+Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Environmental Sciences program is not different.
+To ensure that you start your application on the right foot, please review the admissions requirements and deadlines for the Environmental Sciences program.

-Although the Graduate Program at Montana State does practice rolling admissions, the Land Resources & Environmental Sciences program may have additional deadlines for applicants as well.
+Although the Graduate Program at Montana State does practice rolling admissions, the Environmental Sciences program may have additional deadlines for applicants as well.